List of VeggieTales characters: Lovey Asparagus

 Lovey Asparagus (introduced 1994) is a British asparagus who first appeared as Archibald's wife in "Larry's Lagoon" as an allusion to Mr. and Mrs. Howell from Gilligan's Island.
 She next appeared as the Flibbian doctor in "The Story of Flibber-O-Loo".
 She later made a non-speaking cameo appearance in the sing-along video "The End of Silliness?".
+According to an archived version of the Big Idea website, since her role as the doctor in The Story of Flibber-o-Loo appealed to her so much, she enrolled in medical school and stopped appearing after her final appearance.